deathly809/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Set-AzureRmVMCustomScriptExtension.md

 ```

 ### -FileName
 Specifies the name of the script file.
-If the file is stored in Azure Blob storage, the file name
-value is case-senstive.
-File names of files stored in Azure File storage are not case-senstive.

 ```yaml
 Type: String[]